 - Vanity - we want to glorify ourselves as much as possible, and there is nothing self-glorifying about admitting to certain traits we were born with.
 We’d rather believe that we forged who we are from scratch.

 - Humility – we want to encourage others to work harder by suggesting that anyone can be just as successful as we were with an equal amount of hard work – even if it gives people false hope.
-Sometimes talented people project their own confidence onto others, genuinely believing that “if I can do it, so can you”, in which case they are ignorant of the significant role their own talent played in their life.
+Sometimes talented people project their own confidence onto others, genuinely believing that “if I can do it, so can you”, in which case they are ignorant of the significant role their own talent played in their lives.

 Worse, nobody can prove us wrong when we say, “My success was [insert arbitrarily low number here] percent talent and [100 minus that] percent hard work.”
 Putting actual numbers to the talent/work ratio is hard or impossible.
 Maybe it’s 50/50, maybe it’s 25/75, maybe it’s 75/25.
 In reality, it’s probably different for everyone.
 But there’s no way on Earth it’s 1/99.